kshootmania/ksm-chart-format/kson_format.md

     filename: string?                // self-explanatory (can be KSM default animation layer such as "arrow")
     duration: int = 0                // one-loop duration in milliseconds
                                      //   If the value is negative, the animation is played backwards.
-                                     //   If the value is zero, the play speed is tempo-synced and set to 1 frame per 0.035 measure (= 28.571... frames/measure).
+                                     //   If the value is zero, the play speed is tempo-synchronized and set to 1 frame per 0.035 measure (= 28.571... frames/measure).
     rotation: KSHLayerRotationInfo?  // rotation conditions }
 ```